 Before continuing, you have the opportunity to provide additional configuration information, if needed, for the Acumatica connection.

-Once you have configured the Acumatica connection, you have a few options for continuing:
+Once you have configured the Acumatica connection, you have the option to Save & authorize or Cancel your changes.

 The new connection is now successfully added to your account.
 It will be applied to the current source or destination app, if you created it within a flow.
 Otherwise, you may proceed to register the connection with an integration.